 One of the most critical steps to finding success with your MBA degree is applying your learning to the real world, whether that's in your current job, embarking on a new career path or even launching your own entrepreneurial endeavor.

-Most MBA programs focus on connecting coursework to hands-on learning opportunities through case studies, projects and faculty members with broad business experience, according to Dr. Bill Lightfoot, dean of business programs at SNHU.
+Most MBA programs focus on connecting coursework to hands-on learning opportunities through case studies, projects and faculty members with broad business experience, according to Dr. Bill Lightfoot, vice president of product operations at SNHU and former dean of business programs.